Ian2020/monica_reminder/README.md

 pkill busybox
 ```

-These steps might appear in a Dockerfile like so:
+To put these installation steps into a Dockerfile you might try this:

 ```dockerfile
 RUN set -ex; \